 The procedure is most often completed over several appointments spread out over a short period with the use of a local anesthetic.
 Typically, dentists will either numb one side of your mouth and see you for two appointments or numb one-quarter of your mouth to treat your symptoms over four appointments.
 Whichever option is selected, the procedure for removing the hardened plaque is the same in that your hygienist or dentist will remove the built-up plaque below the gum line by utilizing hand instruments or an ultrasonic scaler.

 Once the hardened plaque has been removed, and your periodontal pockets have been rinsed with an anti-bacterial solution or sterilized with a laser, you’ll be provided with aftercare instructions that have been tailored for your specific treatment plan.
 In general, patients will experience a little sensitivity in the areas that received treatment, but this mild discomfort will only last for a day or two.
 Some dentists may also give you an oral antibiotic or mouth rinse to expedite healing in between treatments.
 And last, you may receive a recommendation to shorten the time in between your cleaning appointments – known as periodontal maintenance – to stay ahead of the condition returning or worsening.

-If you are still not convinced by why you need root planning and scaling, consult with our dentist at Rosedale Dental Care in Brampton, ON to understand better.
+If you are still not convinced by why you need root planning and scaling, consult with our Brampton, ON dentist to understand better.
 Call us now to book an appointment today!